Rumors (play): Plot summary

 Act II begins as dinner ends, the Cusacks and Coopers having been told the entirety of the situation.
-The guests decide to place blame for the situation on Ken.
+The guests decide to blame Ken for the situation.
 Cassie attempts to make Glenn jealous by blatantly flirting with Ken, indirectly clearing Ken's ears in the process.
 A mysterious woman, who Claire and Chris assume to be Myra, calls the house asking for Glenn.
 Things get serious as a police car pulls up the driveway.
 The guests furiously debate what to do, and decide to pretend that they hadn't noticed anything was wrong, claiming "had the music on too loud to hear the gunshots".
-Just to be safe, the men decide for Lenny to play Charlie if the policeman asks for him, and for Ken to play Lenny.
+Just to be safe, the men decide for Lenny to play Charley if the policeman asks for him, and for Ken to play Lenny.
 The policeman, Officer Welch, enters and interrogates them, and quickly gets suspicious as their story unravels.
 It turns out the policeman was just investigating Lenny's car accident, and no one is in trouble, but Glenn accidentally reveals the gunshot situation just as the officer begins to leave, only to get a call on his walkie-talkie about an incident involving gunshots near the scene.

-Now angered by what he has learned, Welch demands to see Charlie, and a disgruntled Lenny comes downstairs to "explain everything".
+Now angered by what he has learned, Welch demands to see Charley, and a disgruntled Lenny comes downstairs to "explain everything".
 Lenny, at first unsure what to possibly say, eventually gets carried away in his monologue and invents a ludicrous, rambling explanation for everything, culminating in a claim that Myra is in the basement.
 Welch, partly out of exasperation, buys the story and leaves the house.
-The guests, elated at their escape, begin to troop upstairs to speak with Charlie and find out the story once and for all, but are delayed when they hear Myra call up from the basement.
+The guests, elated at their escape, begin to troop upstairs to speak with Charley and find out the story once and for all, but are delayed when they hear Myra call up from the basement.